A Signet, Zale combo could sparkle

 By Jessica Hall and Phil Wahba

-PHILADELPHIA/NEW YORK Jewelry store operator Zale Corp ZLC.N is on the rebound after being left by customers and shunned by vendors during the recession, and its best hope to prosper may be a marriage to larger rival Signet Jewelers Ltd (SIG.N).
+PHILADELPHIA/NEW YORK, Feb xx Jewelry store operator Zale Corp ZLC.N is on the rebound after being left by customers and shunned by vendors during the recession, and its best hope to prosper may be a marriage to larger rival Signet Jewelers Ltd (SIG.N).

 Zale, which operates the Zales and Gordon's chains, has made strides in the last two years by closing unprofitable stores and adding brands like Vera Wang bridal jewelry at its venerable 88-year-old namesake chain.